gg-net/dwoss/src/main/markdown/overview.md

  - Choice of multiple data sources
  - JDBC Exception on MySQL DBs but not on HSQLDBs
  - toString, xxxFormater and getName
- - Sample Client Zip with launch4j and win32 jre8
  - New Persistence Concept (one persistence.xml for every project and final server-app)
- - Fadeout of Local and Sample Client
- - Transition to tomee 7 and wildfly
  - http://stackoverflow.com/questions/40818396/unable-to-build-hibernate-sessionfactory-exception-from-nowhere
  - http://stackoverflow.com/questions/39410183/hibernate-5-2-2-no-persistence-provider-for-entitymanager
- - In Hiberante 5.2 the hibernate-entitymanager is obsolete. everything is in core
  - TransactionAttribute(Requires New) on every generator.
  - Wildfly Remote needs ApplicationRealm User https://www.schoenberg-solutions.de/roller/arndtsBlog/entry/remote-zugriff-wildfly-10-teil4
  - persistenc.xml -> <property name="hibernate.id.new_generator_mappings" value="false" /> , since 5.x hibernate uses other default key generator.